SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

-How to make Sega Rally 2 work on modern PC systems (win 10/11) (Created by SpadeTheSkeleton - August 9th 2024)
+How to make original Sega Rally 2 (CD) work on modern PC systems (win 10/11) (Created by SpadeTheSkeleton - August 9th 2024)